Jaycar-Electronics/Pan-Tilt-Camera/README.md

 - A Debian _Release_ is a version of all related software that are expected to work together.
 The next release in the near future will be _bullseye_.

-Next up we want to use a software program called _balenaEtcher_ to burn the raspbian image onto SD card.
+Next up we want to use a software program called _BalenaEtcher_ to burn the raspbian image onto SD card.
 Head over to <https://www.balena.io/etcher/> and download and install.
 You should find that this is a pretty simple program to use.

 ![balena etcher in use](images/etcher.png)